lucasguesserts/dynamic-programming/doc/on_the_way_home.md

 ## Problem

-You are at the top left corner of a grid and your home is at the bottom right corner.
-In how many unique ways can you reach home?
+You are at the top left corner of a grid (origin) and your home is at the bottom right corner (destination).
+How many unique paths from your position to home (origin to destination) exist?

 ### Constraints